agam778/MS-365-Electron/README.md

 5. All Distributions supporting AppImage (AppImage File)

 Not uploaded Arch/Manjaro Linux based distributions build to AUR.<br>
-Mac OS supported now with builds for both M1 And Intel Chips ?Ž‰.
+Mac OS supported now with builds for both M1 And Intel Chips .
 See the instructions how to install below<br>
-Note: All thanks to [@RickRollMaster101](https://github.com/rickrollmaster101) for the seperate M1 and Intel Mac builds!

 # Windows